elle4/TeamTomer/pitch_template.md

 *Digital scholarship addresses specific needs, challenges, issues or problems.*

-*- What set of challenges does your project meet?
+- What set of challenges does your project meet?
 - What question is your project trying to answer?
-- What issue does your project engage with?*
+- What issue does your project engage with?

 ### Our Challenges:
 - Limitations of 2D
 - Pedagogy: Students have to look at photos
 - Incomplete archives
 - 3D printing is a reality in archiving.
 Ethics?
+- 3D printing decontextualized from archives, targeted 3D printing enthusiasts, not museum visitors (creating a seperation).

 ## Proposed Solution or Template

 *There is no one way to address a set of questions, but there is your way!
 How will you go about solving the problem or engaging with the question?

-*- building a new tool
+- building a new tool
 - creating a different platform
 - producing a new set of workflows
-- linking together content in new ways*
+- linking together content in new ways

 ## Environmental scan